-Here are 10 practical tips for moving out of your apartment in Belgium, from terminating your lease to forwarding your post.
+Moving home in Belgium?
+Here are 10 things to do before moving out of your apartment in Belgium, from terminating your lease to checking on your pets.

 If the time has come to move to a new apartment, there are things you can do to make the exit as easy as possible.
 Follow this 10-step guide and moving out of your apartment in Belgium should go relatively smoothly.

 1. Give notice to your landlord

 This is very important.
 You must give three months’ notice in writing to terminate your lease.
 If you fail to give notice on time, your landlord can automatically renew your contract, leaving you a bit trapped.
 The penalties for breaking your contract are stiff: three months’ rent if you break the contract in the first year; two months’ if you do so in the second year; and one month if you break your contract in the third year.

 2. Give notice to utility companies

 You must notify relevant utility companies to obtain and pay your final bill.
 In most cases, you can do this in writing or in person.
 For electricity and gas, you must arrange for a final meter reading.
 You’ll also need to contact providers of water, telephone, Internet, and television to arrange for the final bills.
 You should also notify other important people including schools, doctors, and banks or your change of address and circumstances.

 3. Return your identity card

 Expats in Belgium receive identity cards from the commune.
 You must return yours before you leave the country.
 If you cannot return the cards personally, you may do so via post as long as the commune is aware of your departure in advance.

 4. Deregister your vehicle